11 Month Warranty inspection in St. Augustine, Jacksonville And Surrounding Areas

 While these concerns may seem obvious, it is very easy for them to escape an untrained or inexperienced eye, thus the need to employ the services of our Certified Professional Home Inspectors for your Home Warranty Inspection.

-The inspection of your gutters is an important one for the 11th Month Home Warranty Inspection.
+The inspection of your gutters is an important one for the 11 Month Warranty Inspection.
 Loose connections and straps, poor-slope causing ponding or damaged perimeter drains can all lead to problems with hydrostatic pressure on exterior foundation lines as well as potential leaks that may cost you more in repairs down the line!

 The exterior of your home is one thing that you can depend on to make or break its curb appeal, however If it's not done right from the start, it could result in moisture intrusion and cause damage to your new home.

-We will also be looking at the caulking and sealants to make sure they are still in good condition and not dried out or cracked.
+Your home inspector will also be looking at the caulking and sealants to make sure they are still in good condition and not dried out or cracked.

 The exterior decks of all buildings need to be water-resistant and have good flashing details.